bharatkumar31/Maddoxpay-Transaction-Analysis/README.md

 ### 4. Categorical Analysis:
  - **Payment Method Usage:** It showed us the most popular methods for transactions.
 The result suggested that the consumers and Indian public is using more and more digital payment methods such as UPI etc.
- - **Location-Wise Insights:** Urban regions contributed higher transaction values, while rural areas showed more transaction counts but smaller average values — a reflection of MaddoxPay’s inclusive outreach.
+ - **Location-Wise Insights:** Urban regions contributed higher transaction values, while rural areas showed more transaction counts but smaller average values — a reflection of the company's inclusive outreach.
  - **Transaction Status:** Most transactions were successful, while a small portion of failed and pending transactions highlighted opportunities for technical improvement.

 ### 5. Entity-Based Insights: